oncelaliser/Mini-Star-Wars-Database/README.md

 # 3 TROUBLESHOOTING
 AI assisted to resolving of  specific configuration error like E1696 and MSB 4086
 # 4 LEARNING
-I have ensured to fully understanding of the underlying code and SQLite implementation.
+I have understand the underlying code and SQLite implementation.
+I made this for the sake of learning and I wanted to publish in GitHub.

 # Learning Outcomes
 Through this assisted project I successfully transioned the hardcoding data